buzduganalex1/SistemeDistribuite/Hyperledger Fabric notes.md

 - **Ledger maintenance**
     * Each peer locally maintains the ledger in the form of the append-only blockchain and as a snapshot of the most recent state in a key-value store (KVS).
 The KVS can be implemented by standard libraries, such as LevelDB or Apache CouchDB.

+## Document Description
+ - Section 2 summarizes the state of the art and explains the rationale behind various design decisions.

+ - Section 3 introduces the architecture and the execute-order-validate approach of Fabric in detail, illustrating the transaction execution flow.

+ - Section 4 the key components of Fabric are defined, in particular, the ordering service, membership service, peer-to-peer gossip, ledger database, and smart-contract API.

+ - Section 5 Results and insights gained in a performance evaluation of Fabric with a Bitcoin-inspired cryptocurrency, deployed in a cluster environment on commodity public cloud VMs